Mario Party 4: Reception

 Mario Party 4 received "mixed or average" reviews, according to review aggregator Metacritic.
 In Japan, four critics from Famitsu gave the game a total score of 30 out of 40.

 Reviewers positively received the minigames of Mario Party 4.
 Fran Mirabella III of IGN praised the minigames as entertaining due to their "freshness...in combination with unbridled multiplayer action", while Johnny Liu of GameRevolution commended the Booksquirm and Dungeon Duos minigames.
+Greg Bemis of Extended Play singled out the Goomba's Greedy Gala board as the most satisfying for its gameplay depth, particularly in longer games.
 Andrew Reiner of Game Informer, however, described the boards as confusing and "poorly designed", and the minigames as having bad design and control system.
 Tom Bramwell of Eurogamer disliked the "reversal of fortune" space, calling it "unfair", and the big size of game boards, adding that "interest wanes very quickly in a group of four".
 Michael Cole of Nintendo World Report commended the "mega-mini" system with mushrooms.'
-Reviewers also disliked the singleplayer mode for having the player watch AI-controlled players take turns.
-Ryan Steddy of Nintendo Life described the singleplayer mode as a "dull add-on".
+Reviewers also disliked the single-player mode for having the player watch AI-controlled players take turns.
+Ryan Steddy of Nintendo Life described the single-player mode as a "dull add-on".

 Additionally, reviewers commended the improvement of the game's graphics, particularly those of the characters.
 Liu and Mirabella III noted that the graphics were an improvement of the previous installments featured on the Nintendo 64.
 Ryan Davis of GameSpot praised the lighting and particle effects.
 Liu, however, also noted that the graphics were not greatly detailed.
 Although Bad Hare of GamePro commended the music, Mirabella III did not consider it to be fun.
 Bramwell and Mirabella III disliked the sound effects, while Cole disliked the voice acting.'
 Scott Alan Marriott of AllGame had mixed opinions on the sound effects.

 Bramwell, Hare, and Bryn Williams of GameSpy praised the game's controls.
-However, Bramwell noted that if a player's reaction is slow it would ofen result in losing minigames.
+However, Bramwell noted that if a player's reaction is slow it would often result in losing minigames.

 TheGamer ranked Mario Party 4 the best entry in the series.
 Den of Geek viewed it as the fourth best game in the Mario Party series, citing its minigames.